FIWARE/tutorials.Step-by-Step/docs/accessing-context.md

 as shown previously.
 The data is then amended in memory before being sent to the Orion Context Broker using the `apiInstance.updateExistingEntityAttributes()` method.
 This is effectively just a wrapper around an HTTP PATCH request to `http://localhost:1026/v2/entities/<inventory-id>?type=InventoryItem`, with a body containing the elements to be updated.
-There is no error handling on this function, it has been left to a function on the router.
+No error handling  has been added to this function - it has been left to a function on the router.

 ```javascript
 async function buyItem(req, res) {